briansu2004/MyGo/README.md

 <!-- Statistics Canada -->

-?: contributed to an Open Source AI Application
+Contributed to an Open Source AI Application

 - Tool Replacement for Cost Optimization: Identified and replaced a deprecated Go-based testing tool that had shifted from open-source to a paid license model.
 Successfully integrated a free, open-source alternative with equivalent capabilities, ensuring continued test coverage and CI pipeline integrity without incurring additional cost.

-- Authentication Architecture Update: Adapted to upstream changes in the app’s authentication system, transitioning from OpenID to OAuth 2.0.
+- Authentication Architecture Update: Adapted to upstream changes in the app's authentication system, transitioning from OpenID to OAuth 2.0.
 Updated Kubernetes (K8s) manifests, secrets, and ingress configurations accordingly.
 Modified Azure AD settings and redirect URIs to align with the new auth flow, ensuring seamless and secure user authentication under the new architecture.

 ### My Go Project #4

 <!-- Hatfield -->

-?: Created a web app to manage Dask Kubernetes Clusters and deployed to Azure with Golang REST API on the backend and VUE on the front-end
+Created a web app to manage Dask Kubernetes Clusters and deployed to Azure with Golang REST API on the backend and VUE on the front-end

 - Backend in Golang: Developed a robust backend using Golang and the Gin framework for creating lightweight, high-performance REST APIs to manage Dask Kubernetes Clusters.
 These APIs allowed for dynamic provisioning, scaling, and monitoring of clusters on Azure Kubernetes Service (AKS).
   - Implemented cluster management functions such as creation, scaling, and deletion.